 Truck driving is an adventurous, fun career choice.
 Unfortunately, it takes more than a desire to get behind the wheel of a big rig.
 You need to meet the qualifications to be a truck driver.
-This requires you getting a CDL license along with other training.
+This requires you to get a CDL license along with other training.
 There is a fee involved in obtaining your CDL.
 The following is more information on the subject brought to you by Knight Transportation:

 What Factors Affect CDL Licensing Costs?

 The cost or fee associated with getting your CDL license depends on the following factors: